KhronosGroup/Vulkan-ValidationLayers/docs/synchronization_usage.md

 ### Current Feature set

-- Hazard detection for memory usage for commands within the *same* command buffer
+- Hazard detection for memory usage for commands within the *same* command buffer.
-- Synchronization operations
+- Synchronization operations .
-  - vkCmdPipelineBarrier
+  - vkCmdPipelineBarrier.
-  - vkCmdSetEvent/vkCmdWaitEvents/vkCmdResetEvent
+  - vkCmdSetEvent/vkCmdWaitEvents/vkCmdResetEvent.
-  - renderpass/subpass barriers
+  - renderpass/subpass barriers.
-- Image layout transition hazard and access tracking
+- Image layout transition hazard and access tracking.
 - Load/Store/Resolve operations within Subpasses.

 ### Known Limitations

 - Does not include implementation of multi-view renderpass support.
-- Host set event not supported
+- Host set event not supported.
-- ExecuteCommands and QueueSubmit hazards from are not tracked or reported
+- ExecuteCommands and QueueSubmit hazards from are not tracked or reported.
-- Memory access checks not suppressed for VK_CULL_MODE_FRONT_AND_BACK
+- Memory access checks not suppressed for VK_CULL_MODE_FRONT_AND_BACK.
 - Does not include component granularity access tracking.
-- Host synchronization not supported
+- Host synchronization not supported.

 ## Enabling Synchronization Validation